akiellor/bananas/README.md

 # Bananas (name pending) [EXPERIMENTAL]

-An experimental alternative to example based testing for system testing or end to end testing.
+An experimental alternative to example based testing for system testing.

 ## What is it?